 Hence the question: Aside from quality PBNs, what websites can you still get “trustworthy” backlinks from that won’t trigger Google’s spam filters?

-We still have many options, but the one I’ll go into in this post is: News sites!
+We still have many options, but the one I’ll go into in this post is: News sites.
+Or more accurately, press release syndication websites.

-The quickest way to get featured on a news site is to do…
+And the quickest way to get featured on a news site is to…

 I always experiment with different types of backlink building.
 It’s part of what I love doing and it is how I stay current with what is working and what isn’t.